 5. Successful results can be presented to sponsors to attract further interest / funding

-About the Author: Steven Reece, PhD is an AWS Solution Architect at Lucrodyne and has over 20 years experience in Small and Medium Enterprises in Canada, US and the UK.
+About the Author: Steven Reece, PhD is the Chief Technology Officer at Lucrodyne and has over 20 years experience in Small and Medium Enterprises in Canada, US and the UK.